noah-geerts/progress/API_DOCUMENTATION.md

 **Error Responses:**

 - 422 Unprocessable Entity if the eid does not correspond to a valid exercise
+- 404 Not Found if the Performed Exercise does not exist

 ### Delete Performed Exercise